SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 ### 1.2.6 Tracing

-The Steeltoe Tracing endpoint enables the ability to view the last several requests made of your application.
+The Steeltoe Tracing endpoint provides the ability to view the last several requests made of your application.

-When you activate the Tracing endpoint, a [ITraceRepository](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointBase/Trace/ITraceRepository.cs) is configured and created to hold [Trace](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointBase/Trace/Trace.cs) information that can be retrieved using the endpoint.
+When you activate the Tracing endpoint, an [ITraceRepository](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointBase/Trace/ITraceRepository.cs) implementation is configured and created to hold [Trace](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointBase/Trace/Trace.cs) information that can be retrieved using the endpoint.

 When the Tracing endpoint is used on an ASP.NET Core application, a [TraceObserver](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/Trace/TraceObserver.cs) is used to gather details from each incoming HTTP request.
-The details that are gathered can be configured using the settings outlined below.
+The gathered details can be configured by using the settings described in the next section.

 #### 1.2.6.1 Settings

-Below are the settings that you can apply to the Trace endpoint.
-Each setting should be prefixed with `management:endpoints:trace`
+The following table describes the settings that you can apply to the Trace endpoint:

 |Key|Description|Default|
 |---|---|---|